abdul-moominis-haq/abdul-moominis-haq/README.md

 I'm a passionate Software Engineer and currently pursuing a degree in Computer Science and Engineering at the **University of Mines and Technology (UMaT)**, Tarkwa, Ghana.

 - :telescope: I specialize in developing and implementing innovative software solutions that drive business success.
-- :seedling: I have strong skills in frontend and backend development, always eager to learn new technologies and solve challenging problems.
+- :seedling: I have skills in frontend and backend development, always eager to learn new technologies and solve challenging problems.
-- :zap: In my free time, I explore **3D modeling using Blender**, designing digital environments and assets.
+- :zap: In my free time, I explore **Graphic Deisgning using PhotoShop**, designing digital environments and assets.
 I also enjoy competitive problem-solving on platforms like **HackerRank**, sharpening my algorithmic thinking and coding skills.
 - :star: I am enthusiastic about contributing my expertise to organizations that value **innovation, teamwork**, and **continuous learning**.

 - :mailbox: **How to reach me:** [![Gmail Badge](https://img.shields.io/badge/Gmail-Email%20Me-red?style=for-the-badge&logo=gmail&logoColor=white)](mailto:abdulmoominishaq21@gmail.com)